MDC Celebrates A Quarter Century of IRL Education and Conservation

-The Marine Discovery Center celebrates its 20th anniversary during the summer of 2017, commemorating two decades of protecting and restoring the Florida Coastal and Indian River Lagoon ecosystems through education, research and community stewardship.
+The Marine Discovery Center celebrated its 25th anniversary during 2022, commemorating a quarter century of protecting and restoring the Florida Coastal and Indian River Lagoon ecosystems through education, research and community stewardship.

 City and county officials, local citizens, scientists and environmental partners began discussing the need for an educational facility focused on the Indian River Lagoon in the early 1990s, followed by regular monthly meetings by interested parties in 1995.
 Those discussions turned into the formation of the Marine Discovery Center.